The importance of Republic Day

 The Constitution lay the ground rules for laws in our country.
 It gave us the template for electoral politics.
 Imagine being governed by a single person all your life, and then by his son (though some parties are so nostalgic about the older times, they still stick to this format!).
 There would be no fair elections, and thus — no electoral promises — those once-in-a-five-year hopes that we are given as a citizenry.
 No courts of justice to try our leaders, and no RTI.
 Most importantly, there would be no fundamental rights, no laws that were written by Indians, for Indians.

-So this Republic Day, let’s celebrate the Constitution — a hand-written document that carved the future for a billion people.
+Let’s celebrate the Constitution — a hand-written document that carved the future for a billion people.
 That took the greatest minds of the time nearly three years to write.
-The document that served as the instructional manual on how to operate India for the decades to come.
+The document served as the instructional manual on how to operate India for the decades to come.

 In fact, one could argue that without our own Constitution and laws, freedom would have been pointless.
 We would have succumbed to the same patterns that the British used — monopoly over the rule of the nation, and high-handedness when it comes to critique and laws.

-So this Republic Day, as you sit back at home and appreciate the day off from work, as you watch the Republic Day parade on Doordarshan, do spare a moment to appreciate the effort that the makers of our Constitution put in.
+So this Republic Day, as you sat back at home and appreciated the day off from work, as you watched the Republic Day parade on Doordarshan, did you spare a moment to appreciate the effort that the makers of our Constitution put in.
 However, while I appreciate their efforts, it must be said that I still don’t understand the point of declaring it as a dry day.
 If only Dr B R Ambedkar had drafted a law against dry days!

 (The writer’s views are his own)